 Arriving into the little village of Guayamba around mid-afternoon I was hijacked by this gang, visiting from Santiago del Estero capital, to join their grill-up.
 Mountains of meat, and a bit of tomato as a nod to the concept of a salad.

-The Fernet Branca was flowing freely, but despite the fact that people tend to become more boring and boorish with more alcohol, it was a pretty chilled afternoon.
+The Fernet Branca was flowing freely, but despite the fact that some people tend to become more boring and boorish with an excess of alcohol, it was a pretty chilled afternoon.
 I was not able to extricate myself without being rude until after sunset so had little choice but to camp on a patch of waste ground behind someone’s house.
 They were cool with it and it was a quiet night.